 At this stage, they should develop their ability to solve a wider range of problems, including increasingly complex properties of numbers and arithmetic, and problems demanding efficient written and mental methods of calculation.
 With this foundation in arithmetic, they are introduced to the language of algebra as a means of solving a variety of problems.
 Teaching in geometry and measures should consolidate and extend knowledge developed in number.
 Teaching should also ensure that your child can classify shapes with increasingly complex geometric properties and that they learn the vocabulary they need to describe them.

 By the end of year 6, children should be fluent in written methods for all four operations, including long multiplication and division, and in working with fractions, decimals and percentages.

 Your child should read, spell and pronounce mathematical vocabulary correctly.

-See below for recommended reading lists, reading top tips, books covered in class and spelling lists.
+See below for recommended reading lists, reading top tips and spelling lists.

 Please find the books covered throughout Year 6